cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games.md

 ## Requirements

-- An SD card for homebrew
+- An SD card to use with all Homebrew
+  - Must be formatted to Fat32 32KB (32768) allocation.
+  - SD is larger than 32GB?
+[Click Here](https://fat32-format.en.softonic.com/)

+{% capture usbWarning %}

-- (Optional) A USB storage device to dump the game to
+(Optional) A USB storage device for dumping everything into:

 - Only required if the game is too big for the SD card
-  - Wii U games can vary in size up to 17GB, but having 12GB of storage should be okay for most games
+- Wii U games can vary in size up to 17GB, the average is 12GB or less

+- Do not let the Wii U Format USB devices you plan to use with Dumpling.
+- USB devices must be formatted to Fat32 32KB (32768) allocation.
+  - USB is larger than 32GB?
+[Click Here](https://fat32-format.en.softonic.com/)

+{% endcapture %}

+<div class="notice--danger">{{ usbWarning | markdownify }}</div>

 ## Downloads